-In November the head of the police department's Youth Bureau issued a new memorandum on gangs, essentially reversing his position of the previous year.
-The memo reported "an upsurge in gang activity" in the city during recent months, and a proliferation of gangs, particularly on the Eastside-a proliferation attributed at least in part to publicity accorded the Bishops and Chains.
+In November the head of the Police Department's Youth Bureau issued a new memorandum on gangs, essentially reversing his position of the previous year.
+The memo reported "an upsurge in gang activity" in the city during recent months, and a proliferation of gangs, particularly on the Eastside -- a proliferation attributed at least in part to publicity accorded the Bishops and Chains.
 His report included three recommendations; a substantial expansion of police gang-control personnel, the establishment of a special gangschool detail, and the establishment of a systematic and comprehensive gang intelligence operation.
-None of these recommendations, at the time of writing, had been implemented.5 The city thus continues to lack any official agency responsible for collecting citywide information on gangs and gang crime.
-Some of the older Bishops and Chains, continuing claims of reform, formed a single group called the "Brotherhood," and reportedly decreased their criminal activities, but younger age-divisions of both gangs continued to engage in violence.
-Violence in the high schools-some of it involving gang members-resulted in several killings, and the mayor placed special police in the schools.
+None of these recommendations, at the time of writing, had been implemented.
+The city thus continues to lack any official agency responsible for collecting citywide information on gangs and gang crime.
+Some of the older Bishops and Chains, continuing claims of reform, formed a single group called the "Brotherhood", and reportedly decreased their criminal activities, but younger age-divisions of both gangs continued to engage in violence.
+Violence in the high schools--some of it involving gang members--resulted in several killings, and the mayor placed special police in the schools.

-In March of 1975 the mayor set up a special gang unit within the mayor's office, with two directors and two coordinators as senior staff; hiring of 30-40 street workers began at once, and by November the number of workers had reached 60.
-In April representatives with major police attention directed to of the police, probation, courts, and private agencies provided the names of a minimum of 25 to 30 "formal" gangs in Detroit, and allowed for the possibility of an additional 75 formal or informal gangs and groups.
-One veteran police officer said that he could provide 100 gang names for the Eastside alone, although many of these, he claimed, were either very small, claimed gang status on shaky grounds, were short-lived, or some combination of these.
+In March of 1975 the mayor set up a special Gang Unit within the mayor's office, with two directors and two coordinators as senior staff; hiring of 30-40 street workers began at once, and by November the number of workers had reached 60.
+In April representatives of the Police, Probation, Courts and Private agencies provided the names of a minimum of 25 to 30 "formal" gangs in Detroit, and allowed for the possibility of an additional 75 formal or informal gangs and groups.
+One Veteran police officer said that he could provide 100 gang names for the Eastside alone, although many of these, he claimed, were either very small, claimed gang status on shaky grounds, were short-lived, or some combination of these.